guhilling/citi-workshop-20201102/4.3.0/workshop/modules/module-110-ectd/etcd.md

 ### Moving the etcd cluster leadership

 MOVE-LEADER transfers leadership from the leader to another member in the cluster.
+This is usefull if you have to replace the etcd node which is the current leader.

 Check who is the current leader